Project status: Closed

 Over the last 5 years, the City Renewal Authority has engaged with stakeholders (owners, businesses, and the broader community) regarding the revitalisation of the buildings.
 In 2019, the Authority conducted a community engagement process with targeted stakeholders about the potential for legislation to maintain the buildings (view the engagement report).

-As a result, the City Renewal Authority’s Draft Revitalisation Plan (PDF) encompasses the repainting of the façade of the Sydney and Melbourne Building by the building owners, ensuring they have a consistent, high-quality appearance that highlights the era of the buildings and meets community expectations.
+As a result, the City Renewal Authority’s Draft Revitalisation Plan encompasses the repainting of the façade of the Sydney and Melbourne Building by the building owners, ensuring they have a consistent, high-quality appearance that highlights the era of the buildings and meets community expectations.

-Once approved, the legislation will allow the Authority to carry out and charge for painting works if owners do not do it themselves, with a 6-month notice period.
+The disallowable instrument enables City Renewal to carry out and charge for painting works if owners do not do it themselves, with a 6-month notice period.

-How to have your say
+How you had your say

-Attend a meeting about the plan
+Public meetings about the plan

-- Online drop-in session: Tuesday, 4 February 2025, 4:30-5:30pm.
+• Online drop-in session: Tuesday, 4 February 2025, 4:30-5:30pm.

 Background information